10 Day Fully Escorted Battlefield Tour

 Fully Inclusive at $5,420 share twin* per person

 Single Supplements are available at $1,380 (Minimal availability)

 Our tours, now in their 22nd year, are more in depth, spending prolonged periods exploring the battlefields and following in the “footsteps” of the Anzacs whilst still blending visits to cultural sites and many fascinating places not found on any other tours.
 The itinerary is designed in-conjunction with the most experienced and respected historians and curators in Australia, having travelled to, and extensively researched the battlefields so important to Australia’s history, they are both a commemorative and educational journey into our past and, for some, a personal pilgrimage.

 The Centenary of the Battle of Villers-Bretonneux Tour will enable you to attend the special centenary Anzac Day Dawn Service at the Australian National Memorial, Villers-Bretonneux in France.
-Registration for the centenary service is due to open in the coming months, which we will advise all tour members, full details when available.
-Alternatively, please sign up to our regular Battlefield Newsletter on this site for the latest updates.
+Registration for the centenary service is now open, which is offered free of charge by the utilising a first in, first serve approach.
+Tickets are available on the DVA Commemoration website.